 State is implementing an Electronic Health Record system.
-Contractor shall cooperate in the implementation of this system.
+Contractor shall cooperate in the implementation processes.

 Onsite health care costs are inclusive of the daily per diem rate and are the responsibility of the Contractor.
 However, health care costs associated with an off-site referral are the responsibility of the State, provided Contractor received pre-authorization from CSB.